-- CRJ-1010 Introduction to Criminal Justice 3 credits - CRJ-1040 Criminal Justice Lecture Series: Careers in the Field 1 credits - CRJ-4770 Criminal Justice Internship Seminar 1 credits - CRJ-4810 Internship in Criminal Justice 1-12 credits CRJ-4770 Senior Seminar 1 credit (pending approval) Criminal Justice internships must be arranged the semester prior to the semester in which they occur, and they must be taken concurrently with the Senior Seminar. - POS-1010 Introduction to Political Science 3 credits OR - POS-1020 American Politics & Government 3 credits - ANT-1010 Introduction to Cultural Anthropology 3 credits OR - SOC-1010 Introduction to Sociology 3 credits - CRJ-4020 Criminal Justice: Who is "Criminal"?
+- CRJ-1010 Introduction to Criminal Justice 3 credits - CRJ-1040 Criminal Justice Lecture Series: Careers in the Field 1 credits - CRJ-4770 Criminal Justice Internship Seminar 1 credits - CRJ-4810 Internship in Criminal Justice 1-12 credits (Internship must be a minimum of 3 credits) CRJ-4770 Senior Seminar 1 credit (pending approval) Criminal Justice internships must be arranged the semester prior to the semester in which they occur, and they must be taken concurrently with the Senior Seminar. - POS-1010 Introduction to Political Science 3 credits OR - POS-1020 American Politics & Government 3 credits - ANT-1010 Introduction to Cultural Anthropology 3 credits OR - SOC-1010 Introduction to Sociology 3 credits - CRJ-4020 Criminal Justice: Who is "Criminal"?
 3 credits OR - PSY-3065 Abnormal Behavior 3 credits OR